fanpu/website/_summaries/2023-08-05-training-language-models-to-follow-instructions-with-human-feedback.markdown

 psychology of the human labelers who may be harmed by exposure to these samples.

 ### Conclusions for Future Work
-RLHF is a promising way of improving the alignment of machine learning models to human preferences.
+RLHF is a promising way of improving the alignment of machine learning models to human preferences by overcoming the problem of the scarcity of supervised datapoints through the use of a reward model.
 However, care and transparency should always be taken towards whose preferences these are, to avoid harming groups that are under-represented in training data.